PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 ### Scraping endpoints

-The exporter uses a RESTful API schema to provide Prometheus scraping endpoints.
+The exporter uses a RESTful schema to provide scraping endpoints to OpenMetrics clients.

 **Authentication**

 Authentication is used by the exporter as the mechanism to cross authenticate to the scraped appliance, therefore for each array it is required to provide the REST API token for an account that has a 'readonly' role.
 The api-token must be provided in the http request using the HTTP Authorization header of type 'Bearer'.
-This is achieved by specifying the api-token value as the authorization parameter of the specific job in the Prometheus configuration file.
+In case Prometheus is used, this is achieved by specifying the api-token value as the authorization parameter of the specific job in the Prometheus configuration file.

-### Scraping endpoints

-The exporter uses a RESTful API schema to provide Prometheus scraping endpoints.

 URL | Description